 WITCC Law Enforcement Academy

 The Academy courses are taught by experienced, active-duty law enforcement with current industry experience.
-Academy instructors are ILEA-certified and currently employed at local and state law enforcement agencies, the Iowa Division of Criminal Investigation, the Iowa Department of Transportation, and the State of Iowa 3rd District Judicial Office.
+Academy instructors are ILEA-certified and currently employed at local and state law enforcement agencies, the Iowa Department of Public Safety, the Iowa Department of Transportation, and the State of Iowa 3rd District Judicial Office.
 Students benefit from an excellent student-to-teacher ratio and receive well-rounded instruction covering a variety of industry-specific topics.

 Program courses include: